Maui Whale Season

 Whale songs

-The North Pacific humpback whales have incredible skill and ritual that is unlike any other whale, they sing underwater, and can be heard from up to 12 miles away.
+North Pacific humpback whales produce long, complex songs underwater, and these vocalizations can be heard from up to 12 miles away.

 View more